glenngijsberts/CompareCrypto/README.md

  * Create a subscribe component for Mailchimp newsletter
  * Create info pages about cryptocurrencies
  * Create a backend for users to register and login for user preferences
- * Create a charts component with visualized data from cryptocurrencies
+ * Create a charts component with visualized data from cryptocurrencies (Working on this right now!)
  * Update the footer
  * Update the home page info sections
  * Add more cryptocurrencies